-“He or she who has the gold, makes the rules.”
+“He or she who has the gold makes the rules.”

 How To Get Funding For A Movie

-A Prepped Project Is Magical
+A Fully Prepped Project Is Magical

 In my experience, the more I focus on prepping the project, the faster I get funding.
-On several occasions, I’ve actually got projects funded within a month!
-This is super exciting.
-So when in doubt, revisit your prep.
-What is the weakest part of your prep?
-How can you fix this?
-While you’re here, make sure to check out my film business plan training.
+On several occasions, I’ve gotten projects funded within a month.
+And getting funding is super exciting.
+So if you hit a slump, and you feel stuck.
+Always find ways to improve the project.